Glossary

 The mitigation strategies that constitute the Essential Eight are: patch applications, patch operating systems, multi-factor authentication, restrict administrative privileges, application control, restrict Microsoft Office macros, user application hardening and regular backups.

-enduring functions of your agency on a regular and ongoing basis.
-These are
+These are roles required to perform the work essential to delivering the enduring functions of your agency on a regular and ongoing basis.
+These are roles you expect to remain important over the next 5-10 years.

 These are roles that might be relatively new (i.e., in response to new technologies) or have changed significantly from what they have been previously and for which you expect agency demand to increase over the next 5-10 years.

-Hard to Fill Roles
+Hard to fill roles

 These are the roles that are difficult to fill with APS staff.
 This could be due to high demand, niche skills, intermittent work, or high training needs (or requiring large amounts of time to maintain currency).